Dutch Tata Steel says it should be exempt from U.S. tariffs

-AMSTERDAM (Reuters) - The Dutch arm of Tata Steel said on Friday the United States should exempt it from new import tariffs on steel and aluminium, as it products were vital for the American economy.
+AMSTERDAM (Reuters) - The Dutch arm of Tata Steel (TISC.NS) said on Friday the United States should exempt it from new import tariffs on steel and aluminum, as it products were vital for the American economy.

 “We don’t dump our steel on the American market, our products are no threat to American national security and many American companies depend on our products,” Tata Steel Netherlands director Theo Henrar said in a statement.